sherpa/sherpa/README.md

 been built (in the examples below, environment variables are used, but the full path should be in your own copy of the file):

- 1. If the full XSPEC system has been built, then use
+ 1. If the full XSPEC 12.10.0 system has been built, then use

+        xspec_include_dirs = $HEADAS/include
+        xspec_lib_dirs = $HEADAS/lib
+        xspec_libraries = XSFunctions XSModel XSUtil XS hdsp_2.9
+        cfitsio_libraries = cfitsio
+        ccfits_libraries = CCfits_2.5
+        wcs_libraries = wcs-5.16

+    The environment variable `$HEADAS` should be expanded out, and the version numbers of the `wcs`, `cfitsio`, and `CCfits` libraries may need to be changed, depending on the version of XSPEC (the values given above are valid for XSPEC 12.10.0).

+ 2. If the full XSPEC 12.9.x system has been built, then use

         xspec_include_dirs = $HEADAS/include
         xspec_lib_dirs = $HEADAS/lib